Scott Strange

 Scott Strange (born 7 April 1977) is an Australian professional golfer who competes on the European Tour, OneAsia Tour and the Asian Tour.

+Early life and amateur career

+In 1977, Strange was born in Perth, Australia.

+As an amateur, Strange frequently represented the Western Australia amateur team in Australian Golf Union (now Golf Australia) events.
+Individually, he won the 1998 Western Australian Amateur and the 2000 Lake Macquarie Amateur.

+Professional career

-Prior to turning Professional, Strange frequently represented the Western Australia amateur team in Australian Golf Union (now Golf Australia) events.
-He joined the Asian Tour in 2003 via Qualifying School, then had his first Asian Tour success in 2005, when he won the Myanmar Open.
-The following year he captured the Philippine Open.
+In 2001, Strange turned professional.
+In 2003, Strange joined the Asian Tour via its Qualifying School.
+In 2005, he first experienced Asian Tour success when he won the Myanmar Open.
+The following year he captured the 2006 Philippine Open.
 Having performed well in tournaments co-sanctioned by the European Tour during 2007, Strange earned a place on the European Tour for 2008 through his position on the Order of Merit.

-During his first season on the European Tour, Strange recorded his first win with a wire-to-wire victory at the Celtic Manor Wales Open, which lifted him into the top 100 of the Official World Golf Rankings for the first time.
-In April 2009 he won the Volvo China Open by one shot.
+During his first season on the European Tour, Strange recorded his first win with a wire-to-wire victory at the 2008 Celtic Manor Wales Open, which lifted him into the top 100 of the Official World Golf Rankings for the first time.
+In April 2009 he won the Volvo China Open by a shot.